mark-ruddy/covctl/HACKATHON_REPORT.md

 covctl --help
 ```

-## Usability
+## What this project is useful for
-What my project provides to developers: `covctl` as a solid debugging tool to easily make Covalent API calls, and `covalent_class_a` for Rust developers who want to hook into the Covalent Class A Endpoints
+### What this project provides to developers
+`covctl` as a solid debugging tool to easily make Covalent API calls, and `covalent_class_a` for Rust developers who want to hook into the Covalent Class A Endpoints.

+Having a client library available to interact with an API is a lot more approachable than implementing the direct HTTP API calls - more projects like `covalent_class_a` could drive uptake of the Covalent Unified APIs in general.

-What my project provides to users: `covctl` may be used by tech-savvy users who wish to make custom Covalent API calls without having to use `curl` and building the API URLs themselves.
+### What my project provides to users
+`covctl` may be used by tech-savvy users who wish to make custom Covalent API calls without having to use `curl` and building the API URLs themselves.
 Admittedly this project likely will appeal more to developers than users since it lacks a webapp frontend.

 The usability of `covctl` lies in how easy it is to make Covalent API calls without having to worry about structuring the API URL manually, the HTTP header, formatting the returned JSON etc.